| Share Content with Friends & Clients |

 - Systemically

-- Ayurveda Dhatus, Ojas, Tejas, Prana
+- Ayurveda Dhatus, Upadhatus, Srotamsi, Ojas, Tejas, Prana, or Mala

 - In an organ or organ function - Liver, Kidney, Heart, Stomach, Intestines, etc

-- Ayurveda also includes: Agni
+- Ayurveda also includes: Agni, Pathways (marga)

 - In a system or system function (Respiratory, Circulatory, Digestive, etc).